-In this 2023 plan year the city has a decreased budget for program income as compared to 2022.
-The city had budgeted additional program income received but not budgeted in prior program years in 2022.
+In this 2024 plan year the city has a decreased budget for program income as compared to 2023.
+The City had budgeted to recieve program income that was not received in program year 2023 but will be received in program year 2024.